Google Analytics Heat Map: How to Use

 • Go to the website to which Google Analytics is connected and open the plugin.

-The process of Google Analytics Heat Map setup is easy.
-With google’s help, you can see page views, average time on page, exit rate, bounce rate, unique page views, and active users number in real-time.
+The Google Analytics Heat Map setup process is easy.
+With Google’s help, you can see page views, average time on page, exit rate, bounce rate, unique page views, and active users number in real-time.
 Google Analytics Heat Mapping is needed to:

 • Improve the UX design of the most clickable elements.